The Resample function changes the raster pixel size, the resampling type, or both.

 The appropriate resampling method depends on the raster data type and purpose of the resulting raster dataset as follows:

-Nearest Neighbor—Used primarily for discrete data, such as a land-use classification, since it does not create new pixel values.
-This method is also appropriate for continuous data when you want to preserve the original reflectance values in imagery for accurate multispectral analysis.
+Nearest Neighbor—This method is most appropriate for discrete data, such as a land-use classification, since it does not create new pixel values.
+Use this method for continuous data when you want to preserve the original reflectance values in imagery for accurate multispectral analysis.
 It is the most efficient in terms of processing time but may introduce small positional errors in the output image.
 The output image may be offset by up to half a pixel, which may cause the image to have discontinuities and a jagged appearance.

 - Bilinear Interpolation and Bilinear Interpolation Plus—These methods are most appropriate for continuous data.
 The output image is smoother in appearance than the result of Nearest Neighbor, but the reflectance values are altered, which results in blurring or loss of image resolution.
 Use Bilinear Interpolation Plus for tiled data because the edges will match better.
 These methods are relatively computationally efficient to process.

-Cubic Convolution—Suitable for continuous data.
+Cubic—This method is suitable for continuous data.
 The result is geometrically less distorted than the raster achieved with Nearest Neighbor, and sharper than Bilinear Interpolation.
-In some cases, it can result in output pixel values outside the range of input cell values.
-If this is unacceptable, use the Bilinear Interpolation method instead.
-Cubic Convolution is computationally intensive and takes longer to process.
+In some cases, it may result in output pixel values outside the range of input pixel values; if this is unacceptable, use the Bilinear Interpolation method instead.
+This method is computationally intensive and takes longer to process.